1. Check Hardware

 - Method 2: Press the button on top of the sensor for about 2s to turn on the sensor.
 Press the button for about 5s to turn off the sensor.

-Perception Neuron Studio includes a hub referred to as a transceiver.
-In order to operate Perception Neuron Studio, calibrate, or perform updates, users must set the device up first prior to continuing.
+Perception Neuron Studio includes transceiver.
+The Transceiver must be set up properly before using your PN Studio.
 The device can be setup via USB in single performer mode, or Ethernet for multi performer mode.

-TIP: Transceivers will be available for purchase soon on our online store.
+TIP: Transceivers are available for purchase soon on our online store.
 Adding devices via Ethernet user can either expand their coverage for a single performer setup or create modular mesh setup for multi performer mode.
 A DHCP enable router and an POE switch will be required for this setup.

-When attaching the Transceiver to the computer for the first time, the IP address for the transceiver Remote Netowork Driver Interface (RNDIS needs to be configured
+When attaching the Transceiver to the computer for the first time, the IP address for the transceiver Remote Network Driver Interface (RNDIS) needs to be configured

 - Connect the USB to the Transceiver